Prompts Blend Requirements and Solutions: From Intent to Implementation

 \section{Abstract}

-AI coding assistants are reshaping software development by shifting focus from writing code to formulating prompts.
-In chat-focused approaches such as \emph{vibe coding}, prompts become the primary arbiter between human intent and executable software.
+AI coding assistants are fundamentally reshaping software development by shifting developers' effort from writing code toward specifying intent through natural language prompts.
+In emerging chat-based development practices such as \emph{vibe coding}, prompts mediate the transformation of human intent into executable software.
 While Requirements Engineering (RE) emphasizes capturing, validating, and evolving requirements, current prompting practices remain informal and ad hoc.
-We argue that prompts should be understood as lightweight, evolving requirement artifacts that blend requirements with solution guidance.
-We propose a conceptual model decomposing prompts into three interrelated components: Functionality and Quality (the requirement), General Solutions (architectural strategy and technology choices) and Specific Solutions (implementation-level constraints).
-We assess this model using existing prompts, examining how these components manifest in practice.
-Based on this model and the initial assessment, we formulate four hypotheses: prompts evolve toward specificity, evolution varies by user characteristics, engineers using prompting engage in increased requirement validation and verification, and progressive prompt refinement yields higher code quality.
-Our vision is to empirically evaluate these hypotheses through analysis of real-world AI-assisted development, with datasets, corpus analysis, and controlled experiments, ultimately deriving best practices for requirements-aware prompt engineering.
-By rethinking prompts through the lens of RE, we position prompting not merely as a technical skill, but as a central concern for software engineering's future.
+In this vision paper, we argue that prompts represent lightweight, evolving requirements artifacts that combine expressions of user needs with varying degrees of solution guidance.
+We use an existing conceptual model that decomposes prompts into three interrelated dimensions: \emph{Functionality and Quality} (capturing intended system requirements), \emph{General Solutions} (capturing architectural strategies and technology choices), and \emph{Specific Solutions} (capturing implementation-level constraints and directives).
+Building on this conceptualization, we formulate four research hypotheses concerning (i) the evolution of prompts over time, (ii) the influence of user characteristics on prompt evolution, (iii) the relationship between prompt content and requirements validation and verification activities, and (iv) the impact of prompt characteristics on requirements and resulting software quality.
+We envision an empirical research agenda combining real-world AI-assisted development data, corpus analysis, and controlled experimentation to investigate these hypotheses and derive evidence-based practices for requirements-aware prompt engineering.
+By reframing prompts through the lens of RE, we position prompting not merely as an interaction mechanism with AI systems, but as a central software engineering concern requiring systematic study.